jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late in their Singleton description.

-Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, thought they understood it, and then didn’t continue reading the rest of Singleton section, which contained more the subtle points.
+Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, thought they understood it, and then didn’t continue reading the rest of Singleton section, which contained more subtle points.

 ## Traditional Singleton Causes Unit Testing Concerns
 Singleton allows only one instance regardless of when or where it is accessed.
 Its access often resides deep within the code, often embedded within a statement.
 These attributes can create unit testing concerns.